OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Demos/01 Office Add-in using React/README.md

 In this exercise, you will develop an Office Add-in using React and TypeScript.
 You will provision a new project using the Office Yeoman generator, develop the add-in using Office.js, and test the add-in in Microsoft Office Online.

+## Running the project

 ### Provision the Office Add-in

-1. Open a terminal/command prompt, and change directories to the location where you want the project provisioned.
+1. Open a terminal/command prompt, and change directories to the location where you want to create the project.
 1. Run the **Office Yeoman generator** using the command `yo office`.

     ```shell